 Water levels at USGS-monitored SF-1 piezometers have shown short- and long-term trends influenced by pumping at nearby St. Michael's and Santa Fe Wells (Fig. D2).
-SF-1 Shallow and Middle piezometers have shown short- and long-term fluctuations in water levels due to pumping at St. Michael's Well, located about 1/4 mile to the south.
-Water levels at SF-1 Deep piezometer have declined by 81 ft between 1997 and present due to City Well Field pumping.
+SF-1 Shallow and Middle piezometers have shown short- and long-term fluctuations in water levels due to pumping at St. Michael's Well, located about 0.25-mile to the south.
+Water levels at SF-1 Deep piezometer have declined by 89 ft between 1997 and present due to City Well Field pumping.
 Unlike shallower monitoring wells in the area, water levels have not stabilized or recovered at SF-1 Deep piezometer due to lower City Well Field pumping since the mid-2000s (see Table 3).

 SF-1 piezometers showed a variety of water-level changes between 2014 and present, depending on piezometer depth (see Appendix E).
-SF-1 Shallow piezometer showed a water-level rise of almost 28 ft representative of continued recovery due to lower pumping in the City Well Field.
-Water levels rose by 4 ft at SF-1 Middle piezometer, and declined by 18 ft at SF-1 Deep piezometer.
-Water levels remained relatively stable during this period at NMOSE Fairgrounds piezometers, installed to depths ranging from 540 to 1,700 ft and located southwest of SF-1 and St. Michael's Well (see Appendix E).
+SF-1 Shallow piezometer showed a water-level rise of 32 ft representative of continued recovery due to lower pumping in the City Well Field.
+Water levels have been relatively stable at SF-1 Middle piezometer, and declined by 21 ft at SF-1 Deep piezometer since 2014.
+Water levels rose by 31 ft during this period at USGS-9 (also known as Well 351), installed to a depth of 989 ft and located between St. Michael's Well and Santa Fe Well (see Appendix E).
+Water levels remained relatively stable during this period at NMOSE Fairgrounds piezometers, installed to depths ranging from 540 to 1,700 ft and located southwest of SF-1 and St. Michael's Well.